cj-hilder/ble-hr-tool/README.md

 - **Progressive Web App (PWA)** — Installable directly to an Android home screen for fullscreen, app-like behaviour.
 - **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
 - **Activity time limit** — Optional per-session cap on total active time.
 When reached, the app transitions to the heart rate Reset state automatically.
-- **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, coherence scoring, and extended RFB phase during the Reset state.
+- **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, resonance scoring, and extended RFB phase during the Reset state.
 See dedicated section above.
 - **Session HR recording and graph export** — Every session records 1Hz heart rate data alongside state transitions.
 Saved sessions can be exported as a landscape A4 PDF graph showing HR over time with colour-coded state background bands, axes, and a resting HR reference line.
 - **Session history and trend graphs** — Each session can be saved with notes.
 History graphs allow you to track recovery metrics over time.
 - **Response lag and HR overshoot tracking** — Per-session statistics on recovery lag, HR peak during rest, and active/recovery time ratios.